Canadian Visitor Visa

 Depending on your citizenship and purpose of visit, you may need:

-• Electronic Travel Authorization (eTA) — For visa-exempt travelers arriving by air
+• Electronic Travel Authorization (eTA): For visa-exempt travellers arriving by air

 At IPJ Immigration, we understand that visitor visa applications can feel overwhelming, especially when so much depends on presenting your case correctly.
-From demonstrating ties to your home country to showing sufficient funds and proving genuine visit intentions, every detail matters.
+From demonstrating ties to your home country to showing sufficient funds and proving genuine intent to visit, every detail matters.

 We help you navigate Canada’s visitor visa requirements with clarity and confidence, ensuring your application is complete, accurate, and positioned for approval.